 - people may target your charity

-- a charity’s culture may allow poor behaviour
+- a charity’s culture may allow poor behaviour and poor accountability

 - people may abuse a position of trust they hold within a charity

-Policies and procedures you need to have
+Policies, procedures and practices you need to have

 - put into practice

-- reviewed at least once a year
+- reviewed as necessary, always following a serious incident and at least once a year

 - available to the public